THE WORKSHOPS of HOWE HILL FARM

 WEEK 3: APPLICATION

-• Critique; students to share one image each from the shooting assignment.
+• Critique; students to share images from the shooting assignment.
 Example of how successful and unsuccessful images can be achieved from this process.
-Reminder that the integrity of the image, and the integrity of the message will always be more important then following the script. - • Demo; present completed boards etc from Week Two Assignments, demonstration of how I use the tools discussed to execute my idea.
+Reminder that the integrity of the image, and the integrity of the message will always be more important than following the script.

 • Prepare for one-on-one session, images you would like me to look at, future goals, photographic ambitions, and how I can best support you